Pilosella aurantiaca aka Orange Hawkweed

 Orange Hawkweed, Fox And Cubs, Devil's Paintbrush

-How to care for Orange Hawkweed
+How difficult is it to take care of Orange Hawkweed

 Orange Hawkweed is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.